 Top image © Shutterstock

 Kris stayed at Spanish Court Hotel.
 For further info on visiting Kingston go to www.visitjamaica.com.
-Compare flights, book hostels for your trip, and don’t forget to purchase travel insurance before you go.
+Compare flights Dropdown content, book hostels Dropdown contentfor your trip, and don’t forget to purchase travel insurance Dropdown content before you go.